alenfrey/uzh-network-science-project/project_report.md

 ### Null Model

-An undirected binary configuration model (UBCM) is a random graph model that can be used to generate networks with a given degree sequence.
+An undirected binary configuration model (UBCM) is a (exponential) random graph model that can be used to generate networks with a given degree sequence.
 To fit this model to a network, you would need to first determine the degree sequence of the network, which is a list of the degrees of all the nodes in the network.

 Once you have the degree sequence, you can use it to generate a random graph using the configuration model.
 To do this, you would first create a list of stubs for each node, where the number of stubs for a node is equal to its degree.
 You would then randomly connect pairs of stubs until all of the stubs have been matched, resulting in a random graph with the same degree sequence as the original network.